BrenKenna/pyanamo/code/README.md

 # What is stuff doing?
-The purpose of this README is to provide an *overview* of some of the key features that are *'under the hood'*.
+The purpose of this README is to provide an *overview* of some of the key features that are *'under the hood'* in the *'Example Free Tier'* code.

 ## Cluster level